 Our school offers a wide range of extra curricular activities for the children which are run by staff, parents and qualified coaches.
 Parents are notified of these each half term and are asked to book their child into these clubs.
-Club activities this year include Football, Dodgeball, Arts and Crafts, Tag Rugby, Hockey, Tennis, Minecraft, Dance Connection, Disney Dance and others.
+Club activities this year include Football, Dodgeball, Arts and Crafts, Drama, Forest School and many others.
+As well as our many extra-curricular activities, we run after school care available for children until 5.30pm each evening.
+This is also led by school staff and is known as More Moorfield.

-We run a Breakfast Club which operates from $\mathcal{F}.30$ am each morning and is led by school staff.
-Children are provided with toast or cereal and juice for a cost of just £1.60
+We run a Breakfast Club which operates from 7.30am each morning and is led by school staff.
+Children are provided with toast or cereal and juice for a cost of just £1.70